paoyong/sencha/README.md

             <UpvoteButton />    <-- Immutable props
             <PointsBanner />    <-- Immutable props

-I also have all of my components in [a single folder](https://github.com/keithyong/pyramus/tree/master/client), which cleans up the workflow.
+I also have all of my components in [a single folder](https://github.com/keithyong/pyramus/tree/master/client) making my file structure clean.
 I use webpack so that I can `require` components into my apps.

 In the end, the only state I ever use is in my `<App />` component, and all that state is passed down to my props-only components.
 I would say this covers about most of what the Flux architecture is about.
 If you are interested in learning more, I highly recommend [Facebook's React tutorial](http://facebook.github.io/react/docs/tutorial.html), as it gets you comfortable using props and states which are the bread and butter of React.